AlfredChester/teeny/docs/gettingstarted/controlflow.md

 ## `for` and `while`

 `for` and `while` are two constructs of loops in teeny.
-Another way to do loops is through recurence
+Another way to do loops is through recursion

 ### `for`

+`for` loop through tables, it only

 ### `while`